 For Immediate Release

 KAMPALA, UGANDA—August 22, 2017- At the Power Africa Partnerships Day in Kampala, Uganda, USADF and GE announced the winners of the Women in Energy Challenge - Uganda.
 Two women-led enterprises were awarded grants of $100,000 each.
-Conservative & Development Uganda, and Joint Energy and Environments Projects are working to increase energy access in rural communities.
-Dr. Maria Bawabya Senkezi, one of the award recipients, says investing in women entrepreneurs is critical because “women invest money back into the community.”
+Maria Bawubya Senkezi, CEO of Joint Energy and Environments Projects, and Eseza Musoki of Conservative & Development Uganda are working to increase energy access in rural communities.
+Dr. Senkezi, one of the award recipients, says investing in women entrepreneurs is critical because “women invest money back into the community.”

 “We launched this Women in Energy Challenge to find the best and the brightest female entrepreneurs that are making a difference in bringing electricity to rural communities.
 We are very pleased to see that these women-led enterprises are showing promise in finding alternative solutions to Uganda’s energy crisis,” says C.D.
 Glin, USADF President and CEO.

 “Providing energy access to Africa’s population is a priority for us,” said Jay Ireland, President & CEO of GE Africa.
 “The Women in Energy Challenge is one of our commitments towards supporting local entrepreneurs and we are delighted that African women-owned enterprises are solving local challenges.”